zurück

 1823 Spring.
 Hebel sends the manuscript of the “Biblical Stories” to Cotta.

-1824 The “Bible Stories for Young People”, edited by Dr. J. P. Hebel, are published. - Hebel gives up teaching at the grammar school for good.
+1824 The “Bible Stories for Young People”, edited by Dr. J. P. Hebel, are published. - Hebel finally gives up teaching at the grammar school.

 1826 Hebel takes Oswald Haufe, the youngest child of his Strasbourg friends, into his household.
 Business trip - despite illness - to Mannheim for examinations.
 The students honor Hebel with a trip on the Rhine.
 Then he travels to Schwetzingen to visit his friend, the garden director Johann Michael Zeyher.